isomerpages/moe-aitongsch/_our-achievements/Student Achievements/Clubs & Societies Award.md

 </table>
 <hr>
 <h4><strong><u>HACK@CODE</u></strong></h4>
-<p>HACK@CODE is a National Online Thematic Coding Competition jointly organized
+<p>HACK@CODE is a National Online Thematic Coding Competition for young coders
-by Code.JAM and Tribal Studioz for young coders of any ages between 7 to 14 years old to put their coding skills into actions.
-The theme for 2023’s competition is The Future of Artificial Intelligence, Where Innovation Knows No Bounds!
-Ai Tong School’s Infocomm Club has won two team awards.
+of any ages between 7 to 14 years old to put their coding skills into actions.</p>
-The details are as follows:</p>
 <h4>2023</h4>
+<p>The theme for 2023’s competition is "The Future of Artificial Intelligence,
+Where Innovation Knows No Bounds".
+Ai Tong School’s Infocomm Club has won 2 team awards.</p>
 <table style="minWidth: 50px">
 <colgroup>
 <col>